TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 Neuromod_Toolbox_GUI
 ```

-- Along with Matlab you need the following Matlab Toolboxes:
+- Along with Matlab you need the following Matlab Toolboxes for unrestricted functionality:

 ```matlab
 Communications Toolbox